hashicorp/vagrant/website/docs/source/v2/provisioning/salt.html.md

 * `log_level` (string) - The verbosity of the outputs.
 Defaults to "debug".
   Can be one of "all", "garbage", "trace", "debug", "info", or "warning".

-## Miscellaneous

-You can pass any additional command line options to the salt bootstrap script with the following:

-* `bootstrap_options` (string) - Command line options.

 ## Pillar Data